-The New Rules for Visibility in AI search and beyond
+The New Rules for Visibility in Al Search and Beyond

-Search hasn't been limited to Google and Bing for some time - and with the rise of AI-powered assistants, the role of search engines is evolving even further.
+Search hasn't been limited to Google and Bing for some time - and with the rise of Al-powered assistants, the role of search engines is evolving even further.
 Today, it's less about being ranked first and more about being discoverable cross-channel and cited, summarised, and reasoned with by language models.